Edwinngera/Deep-Learning/README.md

 # Deep-Learning
-This project is an image classification based on keras and tensorflow
+This project is an image classification based on keras and tensorflow The image resolution is set to be 64*64.
 ## Keras -- image classification of two classes of objects
     file list:
     (1) DataProcess.py